G. Aubrey Goodman

-Sir Gerald Aubrey Goodman KC (6 September 1862 – 20 January 1921) was a Barbadian barrister and politician.
+Sir Gerald Aubrey Goodman KC (6 September 1862 – 20 January 1921 in Barbados) was a Barbadian barrister and politician.
 He also served as Attorney-General of the Straits Settlements and as a judge in Malaya.
-His final appointment was as Chief Justice of the Straits Settlements but he died before he could take up office.
+His final appointment was as Chief Justice of the Straits Settlements but he died before he could take office.

-Early life
+Early life and education

-Goodman was born in Barbados, the son of Augustus Flavius Goodman.
+Goodman was the son of Augustus Flavius Goodman.
 He was educated at Lodge School and Harrison College on the island and University College, London, before being called to the bar by the Middle Temple in 1885.
 He then returned to Barbados to practise.